learn-co-curriculum/dsc-intro-to-css/README.md

 ![CSS Zen Garden 2](images/zengarden2.png "An animated CSS, full-screen browser single-page style Zen Garden design")
 ![CSS Zen Garden 3](images/zengarden3.png "Blog-like CSS Zen Garden designs")

-All the difference between these images is created by CSS!
+All of the differences you see are due to CSS!
 Astounding, right!?

 ## Objectives
 You will be able to:
-* Recognize the differences between HTML and CSS
-* List the basics of CSS
+* List the components of CSS
 * Declare CSS properties and values

 ## Recognize The Differences Between HTML And CSS

 HTML and CSS play two different roles.
 When you write HTML, it's important to focus on structure, hierarchy, and meaning &mdash; the "marking-up" of content.
 Questions in the mind of an HTML author are:

-* Is it best to list these members' names with numbers, or bullets?
+* Is it best to list these members' names with numbers or bullets?
 * Does this menu belong in the navigation in the header?
 * Should this additional reference be an aside or a separate section?